How to Create a Project Schedule That Works

 When you’ve added those tasks/milestones and assigned them to the relevant person – it gives everyone a sense of clarity and direction.
 Everybody knows what’s needed on any given day.
 You can view just your own tasks in chronological order, or shift to view everyone’s ‘to-do’ list across your whole business…

-You can then filter to view any team’s to-do list, perhaps for picking through in a morning meeting…
+You can then filter to view any team’s task list, perhaps for picking through in a morning meeting…

 …as well as viewing any individual person’s task list.